-Also, pools are added to the total amount representing the value of vested benefits that were eliminated during a year due to implementation of the Rehabilitation Plan when the Plan was in critical (Red Zone) status.
-These pools, called Affected Benefits pools, are amortized over 15 years at the interest rate used for plan funding for the Plan Year for which each pool was established.
+Also, a pool is added to the total amount representing the present value of vested benefits that were eliminated during a year due to implementation of the Rehabilitation Plan when the Plan was in critical (Red Zone) status.
+This pool, called the Affected Benefits pool, is amortized over 15 years at the interest rate used for plan funding.